Interfacelab/ilab-media-tools/readme.txt

 == Changelog ==

-= 3.1.4 =
+= 3.1.5 =

-* Ultimate Membership integration (Pro Version)
+* Added `migrateS3Uploads` command line command to migrate uploads from Human Made S3 Uploads plugin
 * Rewritten batch tool UI
-* New!
-Import media from cloud storage into WordPress (Premium Version)
 * Fix for srcset issues with Imgix.
-* Added --skip-existing flag to the command line import command (Premium verison).
 * Fix for system compatibilities test on certain systems.
 * Added ability to regenerate thumbnails even when Imgix or Dynamic Images is enabled, previously only available if either was turned off  (Premium verison).
-* Added options for importing files via the cloud storage browser (Pro verison).
 * Fixes for Backblaze
 * Fix for Dynamic Images showing a warning about an empty needle
 * Fix for Regenerate Image in the cloud info pop-up in the media grid